Hilary Page: The Self-Locking Building Brick

-Post WWII, Page designed and produced the Kiddicraft Self-Locking Building Bricks, that have been described as the "original LEGO".
-These were smaller, refined versions of the Interlocking Building Cube.
-Bricks could be stacked on each other and were held in place by studs on the top.
-The bricks also featured slits on their side that allowed panel-like doors, windows or cards to be inserted.
-He patented the basic design, a 2 × 4 studded brick, in 1947.
+Post WWII, Page designed and produced the Kiddicraft Self-Locking Building Bricks, that have been described as the "original Lego".
+Kiddicraft released a series of building sets that Lego copied in both style and content.
+Kiddicraft's Self-Binding Bricks could be stacked on each other and were held in place by studs on the top.
+The bricks also later featured slits on their side that allowed panel-like doors, windows or cards to be inserted.
+Page patented the basic design, a 2 × 4 studded brick, in 1947.
 This was later followed by patents for the side slits (1949) and the baseplate (1952), designs featured in exhibits at the Brighton Toy and Model Museum.

 The Kiddicraft Self-Locking Building Brick sets were first marketed in 1947.
 As a promotion Page and his family built large display models for the 1947 Earl's Court Toy Fair.
 The Victoria and Albert Museum of Childhood in London lists the bricks among the "must-have toys" of the 1940s.

-LEGO's copy
+Influence on Lego

 Ole Kirk Christiansen and his son Godtfred became aware of the Kiddicraft brick after examining a sample, and possibly drawings, given to them by the British supplier of the first injection moulding machine they had purchased.
-Realising their potential, Ole modified the Kiddicraft brick and in 1949 marketed his own version, The Automatic Binding Brick, that became the Lego brick in 1953.
+Realising their potential, Ole copied the Kiddicraft brick and in 1949 marketed his own version, The Automatic Binding Brick, that became the Lego brick in 1953.
+Lego acknowledges Kiddicraft as the origin of the plastic bricks on their history website, and further claims that when contacted by Lego in the late 1950s, Kiddicraft gave no objection to the Danish company manufacturing the bricks; Lego eventually purchased the rights to the Kiddicraft bricks and trademark from the descendants of Hilary Fisher Page in 1981.
+The company later added tubular shapes under most bricks to aid grip.

-Page was reportedly never aware of this according to his family, and the company Lego Ole Christiansen founded expanded into Western Europe.
-British Lego Ltd. was set up in late 1959 and the first sets were sold the following year.
-Lego eventually acquired the residual rights to the Kiddicraft brick designs in 1981.
-In an out-of-court settlement, Lego paid UK £45,000 to the new owners of Page's company Hestair-Kiddicraft.
+British Lego Ltd. was set up in late 1959 and the first sets were sold the following year, three years following Page's death.
+Lego eventually acquired the residual rights to the Kiddicraft brick designs from Page's descendants in 1981 ahead of legal suits it filed against other plastic building toys made by Tyco and others.

-LEGO acknowledges Kiddicraft as the origin of their bricks on their history website, and tells a different version of how things happened.
-They say that they contacted Kiddicraft in the late 1950s to ask them if they would object to the LEGO brick, and that Kiddicraft did not.